TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.13 - New mechanics for building and buying units

 ### Last changes:
+v0.13.5 - 28.09.2023

+* Big changes in purchase and production mechanics:
+    * amount of energy for the product is spent not during production but once at the time of unit selection;
+* AI was adapted to the new mechanics;
+* New player's energy indicator.

 v0.13.4 - 27.09.2023

 * More changes in shoping card view - price labels turn red when there is not enough energy.